 Prince Aihou studies Political Sciences and International Relations at the Helmut-Schmidt-University as an exchange officer.
 Furthermore he is interested in security and defense policy in West Africa and African military cooperation around the globe.

-Claire Demesmay is head of the “France/French-German Relations” program at the German Council on Foreign Relations (DGAP) in Berlin.
+Until August 2021 Claire Demesmay was head of the “France/French-German Relations” program at the German Council on Foreign Relations (DGAP) in Berlin.
 Her research focuses on Franco-German cooperation in European policy, French and German foreign policy, and migration and integration policy issues.
-Claire Demesmay is an associate researcher at the Centre Marc Bloch.
+Claire Demesmay is an associate researcher at the Centre Marc Bloch in Berlin.

 Rémy Arsène Dioussé Friedrich-Ebert-Foundation / Peace and Security Centre of Competence Sub-Saharan Africa (FES PSCC), Dakar